 “To describe metaphorically and literally the backpack that I had been wearing…I think you must describe it and see it for what it is before you can take it off,” Zamora said.
 “Now I live a much freer, much truer, more honest life.”

-Sophomore art history major Edwin Villalobos said it was refreshing to hear someone like Zamora speak on campus.
+Sophomore history and ethnic studies major Edwin Villalobos said it was refreshing to hear someone like Zamora speak on campus.
 He also said he thought it was great that organizations like OUDI provide spaces for students who feel alienated on campus and that Cal Poly is pushing to become an HSI.

 “I think it would be a lovely change for not only this town but also for the school because we are seen as a powerhouse school,” Villalobos said.
 “How great would it be for the powerhouse of the CSU system to be an HSI?
 That would be pretty cool.”